Gabrielaholzel/Data-Engineering-with-AWS/Ingesting-and-Organizing-Data-in-a-Lakehouse/README.md

 `{  "customerName":  "Santosh Clayton",  "email":  "Santosh.Clayton@test.com",  "phone":  "8015551212",  "birthDay":  "1900-01-01",  "serialNumber":  "50f7b4f3-7af5-4b07-a421-7b902c8d2b7c",  "registrationDate":  1655564376361,  "lastUpdateDate":  1655564376361,  "shareWithResearchAsOfDate":  1655564376361,  "shareWithPublicAsOfDate":  1655564376361,  "shareWithFriendsAsOfDate":  1655564376361  }`

 Using the sample record above, define the fields in the glue table.
 You can input one entry by clicking the  _Add_  button.

 ![Define the fields using the sample record](https://video.udacity-data.com/topher/2023/December/65865a04_screenshot-2023-12-23-092437/screenshot-2023-12-23-092437.jpeg)

-Define the fields using the table definition tool

 ### Partition Indices